Farm Accident Claims *

 Tell Us About Your Case

 If you are working on a farm and have sustained an accident, our team of local personal injury solicitors * in Dublin are available to answer any queries you may have.
-Our solicitors have extensive experience when it comes to injuries sustained at work and are well positioned to ensure that you focus on your recovery while we take care of your case.
-For a confidential discussion, please call Tracey Solicitors on 01 649 9900 or email email@example.com and to tell us about your case.
+Our solicitors have extensive experience when it comes to injuries sustained at work and is well positioned to ensure that you focus on your recovery while we take care of your case.
+For a confidential discussion, please call Tracey Solicitors on 01 649 9900 or email firstname.lastname@example.org and to tell us about your case.